apuzakov/docker-1/backuppath/README.md

 1. `my`volume` - the name of the data volume container
 1. `/host/backup/path` - the path on your host where the backup would be stored
 1. `/data/volume/path` - the path within the data volume container to backup
+  1. multiple paths shoulde be separated by colon: `/my/path:/your/path:/her/path`

 __Restore:__